AMReX-Codes/amrex/Docs/JOSS/paper.md

 Lagrangian tracers, or solid particles that exchange momentum withe surrounding fluid through drag forces.
 AMReX’s particle implementation allows users flexibility in specifying how the particle data is laid out in memory and in choosing how to optimize parallel communication of particle data.

+### Complex Geometries

+AMReX provides support for discretizing complex geometries using the cut cell / embedded boundary approach.
+This requires additional data structures for holding face apertures and normals as well as volume fractions.
+Support for operations on the mesh hierarchy including cut cells is enabled through the use of specialized discretizations at and near cut cells, and masks to ensure that only values in the valid domain are computed.
+Examples are provided in the tutorials

 ### Parallelism